asimptot/Sdx-to-Xml-and-Txt-File/README.md

 # SDX to XML and TXT

-This script converts sdx file to txt file for Amazon Fire TVs.
+This script converts sdx file to txt file for TV projects.
 If you run the python script to convert the sdx file you should receive three files as output:
 1.	sat_germany.txt - sorting file for satellite
 2.	dvbc_scan_maps_cfg.xml - sorting file for cable
 3.	dvbt_scan_maps_cfg.xml - sorting file for terrestrial